harshvgangawane/CarrerMentor-AI/README.md

-# Customer Churn Prediction System
+# CarrerMentor AI- an AI powered Carrer Recommendation System

 ## Problem Statement
 Choosing the right career path is a critical decision for students and professionals, but it is often overwhelming.